Quick facts

 Whichever type of trap you choose, the spheres or apples should be at least 3 inches in diameter and bright red.

-- Hang up fresh apples by skewering the apple with a coat hanger and bending the excess wire into a hook.
+- Wooden and plastic spheres can be hung with an eye screw and wire hook, while fresh apples can be hung by skewering the apple with a coat hanger and bending the excess wire into a hook.

-- Hang one trap per 100 fruit (after thinning) in each tree.
+- If hanging traps on the outside of a tree canopy, aim to hang one trap per 100 fruit (after thinning) for each tree.

 - One or two spheres for small trees and five or more traps for larger trees.